| BWV 22 Jesus nahm zu sich die Zwölfe

 Ah, crucify in me, in my corrupted breast,

 Before all else this world and its forbidden lust,

-And I shall for thy words be filled with understanding
+And I shall for thy words completely grasped the meaning

 And to Jerusalem with untold gladness journey.

 4. Aria (T)

 Amend thou my spirit, transform thou my heart,

 Which to my denial of flesh is resistant!